Chandru1403/Olympic-Games-Data-Analysis/README.md

 # Olympic-Games-Data-Analysis

-This repository contains SQL scripts and analyses for exploring Olympic Games data.
-The project includes comprehensive queries to analyze athlete performance, medal distribution, and country participation across various Olympic Games
+This project explores Olympic Games data using advanced SQL queries.
+Key analyses include the total Olympic events held, country participation, top-performing nations and athletes, and sport-specific trends.
+The project also highlights India's Olympic achievements, medal distribution, and unique insights on event dominance.
+Various SQL techniques like WITH, RANK(), and stored procedures are used for data analysis.